Maverickk6/dept-api/README.md

 - PostgreSQL v15+
 - Docker (optional)

-# 1. Clone repository
+### 1. Clone repository

 git clone <https://github.com/Maverickk6/dept-api.git>

-cd dept-api
+then cd dept-api

-# 2. Install dependencies
+### 2. Install dependencies

 pnpm install

-# 3. Configure environment
+### 3. Configure environment

 cp .env.example .env

-# Edit .env with your credentials
+### Edit .env with your credentials

-# 4. Start database (using Docker) with your own settings. there are default variables in the app module you can edit with yours incase there is no dotenv
+### 4. Start database (using Docker) with your own docker config and settings. there are default variables in the app module you can edit with yours incase there is no dotenv

 docker-compose up -d